-In accordance with a resolution passed at the AGM on 26 April 2013, the Nomination Committee shall, up until the time of the 2014 AGM, consist of the Chairman of the Board together with representatives for at least three and at most five of the shareholders with the largest number of votes in the company.
-In addition, the Chairman of the Board shall be a member of the Nomination Committee.
-The names of the members of the committee shall be announced no later than six months before the 2014 AGM.
+In accordance with a resolution passed at the 2014 AGM, the members of the Nomination Committee shall be appointed by at least three and at most five of the shareholders with the largest number of votes in the company.
+In addition, the Chair of the Board shall be a member of the Nomination Committee.
+Since material changes in ownership took place in the ownership structure of ÅF after the appointment of the members of the Nomination Committee preparing for the 2015 AGM, an additional member has been appointed to the Nomination Committee preparing for the 2015 AGM in accordance with the policies for the Nomination Committee adopted by the 2014 AGM.
+The names of the members of the committee shall be announced no later than six months before the AGM.

-The Nomination Committee comprises: Staffan Westlin (Chair), representing Ångpanneföreningen's Foundation for Research & Development; Annika Andersson appointed by Swedbank Robur; Ulf Dinkelspiel, in his capacity as Chairman of the Board of AF; Jan Särlvik appointed by Nordea Fonder; Karl Åberg, appointed by CapMan Public Market Funds.
+The Nomination Committee in preparation for the 2015 AGM comprises: Staffan Westlin (Chair), appointed by The ÅForsk Foundation; Annika Andersson appointed by Swedbank Robur; Frank Larsson, appointed by Handelsbanken Asset Management; Anders Narvinger, Chair of the Board; Henrik Schmidt, appointed by Montanaro Asset Management; Johan Strandberg, appointed by SEB Investment Management; and Karl Åberg, appointed by CapMan.